Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your questions below.

 Some of our classes are very popular and are wait- listed so if you don’t show up, others miss out.
 Therefore, if you cancel a Yoga or Pilates Mat class within 2 hours or a 6.15am Yoga class within 12 hours or a Pilates Reformer class within 24 hours you will forfeit 1 class on your pass.

 If you’re a new Client, please register and pay for your first class online.
-If you would like to purchase a class pass or products at the studio you can pay by cash, credit or EFTPOS.
-Sorry no cheques.
-To purchase a class or pass, please visit our Online Store, click here
+If you would like to purchase a class pack or products at the studio you may pay by cash or credit card.
+To purchase a class or pack, please visit our Online Store, click here

 Yes, you can attend all our classes casually (excludes Courses and Workshops) however, if this is your first visit to Yoganic™, our Intro Offer: $49 for ANY 4 classes in 14 Days is much better value.